fleetdm/fleet/handbook/marketing/README.md

 - Industry news about device management
 - Upcoming events, interviews, and podcasts

+### Ads
+Fleet uses advertising to spread awareness through a broader audience and foster greater engagement within user communities.
+The more people actively using Fleet, or contributing, the better Fleet will be.

 ## Responsibilities

+### Optimize ads through experimentation
+Fleet improves click-through rates in their campaigns to make the most of their advertising budget and attract more engaged users, boosting product adoption and community participation.

+[**Google Ads**:](https://ads.google.com/home/) Ad experimentation on Google Ads for better click-through rate (CTR)
+- Duplicate the ad with the highest CTR.
+(If there are already two ads running, pause the ad with the lower CTR.)
+- Test one headline change for two weeks
+- Pause the ad with the lower CTR
+- Duplicate best-performing ad
+- Test one description change for two weeks
+- Pause the ad with the lower CTR
+- Repeat this process

+[**LinkedIn**:](https://www.linkedin.com/campaignmanager/) Ad experimentation on LinkedIn Campaign Manager for better click-through rate (CTR)
+- Duplicate the ad with the highest CTR.
+(If there are already two ads running, pause the ad with the lower CTR.)
+- Test one intro text change for two weeks
+- Pause the ad with the lower CTR
+- Duplicate best-performing ad
+- Test headline change for two weeks
+- Pause the ad with the lower CTR
+- Repeat this process

 ### Process pending swag requests from the website
 TODO